stitchdata/docs/_integration-schemas/frontapp/v1/tags_table.md

   This table will include tags in your {{ integration.display_name }} account.

-  **Note**: During the historical replication job, all increments since the **Start Date** will be replicated.
+  **Note**: During the historical replication job, all increments (defined using the **Incremental Range** setting) since the **Start Date** will be replicated.
 This will result in the first record for this table being an aggregated record across all tags.

 replication-method: "Key-based Incremental"